ismoldayev/olympiads.xyz/README.md

 # USACO Guide

-A free collection of curated, high-quality resources to take you from Bronze to Platinum and beyond.
+A free collection of curated, high-quality resources to take you from Mechanics to Modern and beyond.

 Thank you to the following companies: